Ukraine attacks Russia's hold on southern city of Kherson

 “The Russians are using drones and missiles to destroy Ukraine’s energy system ahead of the winter and terrorize civilians,” Kuleba said in televised remarks.

 Kuleba announced new rolling blackouts and urged consumers to save power.
-He said authorities were still pondering how to restore power.
+He said authorities were still pondering how to restore service.

 Kyrylo Tymoshenko, deputy head of Ukraine’s presidential office, said rolling blackouts would also be introduced in the neighboring Chernihiv, Cherkasy and Zhytomyr regions.